Do current observations support transient acceleration of our universe?: Introduction

-The theory of matter creation has great importance in the cosmological context.
-The mechanism of matter creation process is totally different from the conventional dark energy (within General Relativity) and modified gravity theories, two distinct approaches to understand the late-time accelerating phase of the universe.
-Since without any need of dark energy and gravity modifications, matter creation theory can explain the present accelerating expansion, hence, it is believed to be a third alternative to both dark energy and modified gravity theories.
-The basic ingredient of the matter creation theory is the creation rate of matter which is a phenomenological choice, similar to the various dark energy and modified gravity models.
+The mechanism of matter creation process is totally different from the conventional dark energy (within General Relativity) and modified gravity theories $-$ the two well known approaches to understand the late-time accelerating phase of the universe \cite{Steigman:2008bc,Lima:2012cm,Lima:2014qpa,Ramos2014,Lima2016, Pan2016}.
+Since without any need of dark energy and gravity modifications, matter creation theory can explain the present accelerating expansion, hence, it is believed to be a third alternative to the dark energy and modified gravity theories.
+The basic ingredient of the matter creation theory is the creation rate of particles which modifies the gravitational field equations.
 Apart from explaining the present accelerating phase within this context \cite{Steigman:2008bc,Lima:2012cm,Lima:2014qpa,Ramos2014,Lima2016, Pan2016}, the early inflationary phase \cite{Gunzig1998,Abramo:1996ip} can also be depicted.
 In fact, the initial singularity of the universe, can also be traced out with the choice of a constant matter creation rate \cite{deHaro:2015hdp}.
-Interestingly, and furthermore, with the suitable choice of the creation rate it is possible to describe the entire evolution of the universe \cite{Lima:2012mu,Perico:2013mna}.
-Therefore, the theory of matter creation naturally gained enormous attention due to its potential behavior and emerged as one of the possible routes to explain the dynamical history of the universe.
+Interestingly, with the suitable choice of the creation rate it is possible to describe the entire evolution of the universe \cite{Lima:2012mu,Perico:2013mna}.
+Therefore, the theory of matter creation naturally gained enormous attention due to its potential behavior and emerged as one of the possible routes to explain the dynamical history of the universe without any need of dark energy or modified gravitational theories.